 |L'Ecurie||Self Catering||Flexible||1 (Studio)||2||1||Travelcot and linen available on request|

-L'Ecurie used to be a stable and now it's a spacious studio apartment with comfortable double bed (hidden behind a screen for privacy) country style kitchenette and wet room and private garden with bbq for cooking your finds from the local markets..............like a boutique hotel room but better!
+L'Ecurie used to be a stable and now it's a spacious studio apartment with comfortable double bed (hidden behind a screen for privacy) country style kitchenette, wet room plus a private garden with bbq for cooking your finds from the local markets... like a boutique hotel room but better!
 It's one of a cluster of 4 individually styled character gites at La Fermette France.

 The south facing gravelled terrace is bordered by shrubs providing privacy, although the hamlet is so quiet you are unlikely to be disturbed by too much noise other than the odd tractor!